 Soaking Time: 20 minutes

-Servings: 5
+Servings: 4

 Ingredients

-• 1/4 cup rice 50 grams, I used basmati rice or use 1/3 cup for a thicker kheer
+• ¼ cup rice, 50 grams , I used basmati rice or use ⅓ cup for a thicker kheer

-• 1 teaspoon ghee also known as clarified butter
+• 1 teaspoon ghee, also known as clarified butter

-• 3-4 green cardamom pods slightly crushed
+• 3-4 green cardamom pods, slightly crushed

-• 1 liter whole milk
+• 1 liter whole milk, 4 cups

-• 4-5 tablespoons sugar 50-62.5 grams, adjust to taste
+• 4-5 tablespoons sugar, 50-62.5 grams , adjust to taste

-• 3 tablespoons chopped nuts I used chopped cashews & almonds
+• 3 tablespoons chopped nuts, I used chopped cashews & almonds

-• 1.5 teaspoons rose water optional
+• 1 & ½ teaspoons rose water, optional

 Instructions

 • Toss the rice with the ghee and cardamom for 1 to 2 minutes, stirring constantly until aromatic.
+Then add 1-liter whole milk to the pan and stir well.
+Set heat to medium-high.

-• Cook the kheer for 5 more minutes after adding the sugar and nuts.
+• Cook the kheer for 5 to 10 more minutes after adding the sugar and nuts.
 The sugar should dissolve completely.
 Don't worry if your kheer doesn't look very thick at this point.
 It will continue to thicken as it cools down.

 Notes